Meiktila: History

 The name Meiktila comes from Mithila, the name of an ancient Indian kingdom.

-The history of Meiktila is closely tied to that of central Myanmar's dry zone, home of the Bamar people.
+The history of Meiktila is closely tied to that of central Myanmar's Dry Zone, home of the Bamar people.
 The region had been part of various Bamar kingdoms at least from 11th century CE to 19th century CE before the British Empire took over all of Upper Myanmar in 1885.

 Meiktila was part of the 1945 Battle of Meiktila and Mandalay, during which the Allied forces under William Slim defeated the Japanese forces.
 Soon after Burma's independence from Britain in 1948, Meiktila briefly fell under the insurgent Karen forces.

 On 22 March 2013, a state of emergency was imposed in the town after two days of anti-Muslim riots after dozens of people were killed and more than 12,000 were forced from their homes, the overwhelming majority of whom were Muslims.
 This violence later spread to other places in Burma such as Okpho and Gyobingauk Townships.

 Geography

 Meiktila district is the most easterly of the districts in Myanmar's central dry zone.
 It lies between Wundwin, Myingyan, Yamethin, and touches Shan State on the east.
 The chief feature of the region Lake Meiktila, an artificial irrigation and water reservoir, 7 mi long, 0.5 mi wide.
+The lake is divided into two parts, north and south, by a bridge on the Meiktila-Kyaukpadaung highway.
 Mondai dam supplies water to the lake.